kbparagua/js-crash-course/03_objects.md

 ## Methods

-Method is just a name used as a convention to refer to aproperty that has a function as its value.
+Method is just a name used as a convention to refer to a property that has a function as its value.
-Basically, method is a property that can be invoked.
+Basically, a method is a property that can be invoked.

 ```js
 var obj = {